tomlof/pylearn-epac/doc/source/tutorials.rst

     [ 1.
 0. 0.
 1. 0.
 0. 1.
 0. 1.
 1. 0.
 1.]

+You can find that the output of ``SelectKBest(k=2)`` becomes the input of ``SVM()``.
+It is a sequential process.
 Using epac, the codes are much more simple as shown below.
 After building epac tree, we can call *run* which is a top-down process.
 The input *X* and *y* will pass from *SelectKBest* to SVM.
 The output of *SelectKBest* will become the input of *SVM* automatically.
 All the input and output are a dictionary.
 For example, we want to run

 ::